 Dealing with a difficult or annoying coworker can be immensely frustrating.
 It’s exhausting to constantly feel like you must censor yourself or temper your emotions to cater to their reactivity or moods.
 Yet, even if it isn’t always easy, you know you need to be the bigger person.

-Best Tips of How to Deal with a Difficult Co-Worker
+Best Tips for How to Deal with a Difficult Co-Worker

 We’re here to reassure you that you’re not alone.
 In almost every workplace, there are challenges on teams.